These Keto Cheesy Chicken Poppers made with a cheese breading are perfect dunked into ketchup or piled on top of a salad.

 Cheddar Cheese [Pasteurized Milk, Cheese Culture, Salt, Enzymes, Annatto (Vegetable Color).

 The difference is astounding from both the taste and health perspective.
-When it comes to food sometimes simpler is better and that’s why I enjoy supporting (and eating) products like Moon Cheese.
+When it comes to food sometimes simpler is better.
+That’s why I enjoy supporting (and eating) products like Moon Cheese.
 I’m super excited to try the new sriracha flavor, but I’ll be keeping my fingers crossed for no heartburn!

 Moon Cheese is available nationwide at stores including Publix and Target.
-You can use their store locator store locator to find a store near you!
+You can use their store locator to find a store near you!